 SAC PRIZE FOR BEST GRADUATE STUDENT PAPER

-Each year, the AAS South Asia Council (SAC) holds a competition for the best paper on a South Asia topic presented by a graduate student at the AAS Conference.
-This prize recognizes emerging scholarship in the field and fosters intellectual exchange among junior and senior scholars.
-The award of $500 and a certificate are presented at the AAS Annual Conference.
-The South Asia Council will also provide a sum of up to $300 to the winner of the prize to partially cover the cost of travel to the AAS Annual Conference, where the winner will be recognized at the AAS Presidential Address/Awards Ceremony.
+The prize will recognize emerging scholarship in the field and foster intellectual exchange among junior and senior scholars.
+The award of $500 and a certificate will be presented at the 2020 AAS Conference in Boston, Massachusetts.
+The South Asia Council of the AAS will also provide a sum of up to $300 to the winner of the prize to partially cover the cost of his or her travel to the 2020 Boston, Massachusetts Conference, where the winner will be recognized at the AAS Presidential Address/Awards Ceremony.

 - The SAC 2015 AAS Chicago Conference SAC Graduate Student Paper Prize winner was Christina Welsch (Princeton University) for "'An Indulgence which can never be denied them’: The Question of Family Benefits in the East India Company’s Madras Army, 1746-1812."